ArmandCorbeaux/a-better-bookworm/README.md

 **Gnome desktop :**
 - Simple, configurable and productive environment
-- I have always like their guidelines since the beginning of the project
-- I want to install **only the needed packages for a minimal but fully functionnal desktop environment**.
+- **only the needed packages for a minimal but fully functionnal desktop environment**.

 **Limited UI customization :**
 - **No themes :** it breaks the libadwaita light/dark desktop features